chaunceygardiner/weewx-loopdata/README.md

 the loopdata report can be found at `<weewx-url>/loopdata/`:

 **Every field in this report is updated on every loop packet.
-That includes the 10 minute, day, week, month, year, rain year and trend fields.**
+That includes the 2 minute, 10 minute, day, week, month, year, rain year and trend fields.**

 ![LoopDataReport](LoopDataReport.png)